tari-labs/tari-university/src/protocols/grin-design-choice-criticisms/PITCHME.md

 ---
 ## Grin's Criticisms from Community

-- Grin received a number of criticisms on some design and implementation decisions
+- Grin received criticisms on design and implementation decisions
-- This report will investigated if there are some truth to these concerns:
+- Investigated if there are truth to these concerns:
 	- Emission scheme
 	- Dual PoW algorithm
 	- Cryptographic curve
 	- Key-store library
-- Some suggestions and recommendation will be presented to addressed these issues
+- Suggestions will be presented to addressed these issues

 ---
 # Monetary Policy Due to Static Emission Scheme